Healthcare Flexible Spending Account

 Who is covered by an HCFSA?

-Only an individual who is a spouse, “qualifying child,” “adult child,” or “qualifying relative” of the account holder can be considered a qualifying dependent for reimbursement of medical expenses.
-View your account information by logging in to your American Fidelity account.
+Only an individual who is defined by the Internal Revenue Code as a spouse, “qualifying child,” “adult child,” or “qualifying relative” of the account holder can be considered a qualifying dependent for reimbursement of medical expenses.

 What is the difference between an HCFSA and a Health Reimbursement Arrangement (HRA) or Health Savings Account (HSA)?